xyr11/xtrike-bot/README.md

 2. *If you're using Replit*, add the keys and values in the System Environmental Variables part, following the naming scheme of the keys below [(see the Replit docs for more info)](https://docs.replit.com/programming-ide/storing-sensitive-information-environment-variables).

-   *If not*, then create a `.env` file, copy the stuff below and replace the values with the actual value
+   *If not*, then create a `.env` file, copy the stuff below and add the actual values after the equal symbol
    ```
    DISCORD_TOKEN=your-discord-token
    CLIENT_ID=your-discord-client-id
    MONGO_URI=your-mongo-db-uri
    OCRSPACE_KEY=your-ocrspace-key
-   # If you want to customize the timezone.
-Needs a valid TZ name (en.wikipedia.org/wiki/List_of_tz_database_time_zones)
-   TIMEZONE=Antarctica/South_Pole
    ```

-3. On the `config.json` file, change the `exports.prefix`, `exports.botSupport`, `exports.devs`, `exports.botServer`, and `exports.errLog` variables to your own liking.
+3. On the `config.json` file, add values to the `exports.botSupport`, `exports.devs`, and `exports.errLog` variables.
 Read the comments to see what they do.

 ### Run repository
 *If you're on Replit*, you should press the big "Run" button.